What are the different types of personality disorder?

 A narcissistic personality disorder can negatively affect a person in many ways.
 A person with this mental disorder may fail in their relationship, job, academic, and financial undertakings.
 Because people with this disorder always demand attention and admiration, people may consider them self-centered.

-Avoidant personality disorder is a type of psychological disorder that is characterized by extreme anxious about being criticized by other people.
+An avoidant personality disorder is a type of psychological disorder that is characterized by extreme anxiety about being criticized by other people.
 Thus, people with avoidant personality avoid social interaction.
-If interact with others, they are extremely nervous, and sensitive to negative comments.
+If interacting with others, they are extremely nervous, and sensitive to negative comments.
 During a conversation, they put extra care into their words not to say something that would lead to embarrassment.

 As a result, people with this condition tend to avoid jobs that require interaction with other people.
 They prefer isolated jobs such as freelancer, and or, park rangers.

-How avoidant personality disorder differs from social anxiety disorder?
+How avoidant personality disorder differs from a social anxiety disorder?